redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 Having a role like "admin" implies that they can do everything...shouldn't they be able to delete comments as well?
 Right you are!
 There are two things we can do here:

-* Add "admin" to the list of roles in the `hasRole()` and `requireAuth()` function calls
+1. Add "admin" to the list of roles in the `hasRole()` and `requireAuth()` function calls
-* Additionally add the "moderator" role to the list of roles that the admin has in Netlify Identity
+2. In addition to "admin", also give the "moderator" role to those users in Netlify Identity

 By virtue of the name "admin" it really feels like someone should only have that one single roll and be able to do everything.
 So in this case it feels better to add "admin" to `hasRole()` and `requireAuth()`.